A magical Skittles experiment to explore colors, water stratification and more! A cool STEM activity perfect to do at home during the summer!

 During the summer we definitely aren’t using worksheets, but we still like to keep our minds sharp.
 One way is real-life science activities.
 You’d be surprised what you can do with simple kitchen supplies!

-This Skittles science activity is super easy to set up, and almost magical to watch in action!
+This dissolving Skittles experiment is super easy to set up, and almost magical to watch in action!
 Your kids will want to try it again and again!

 PS- For more 4th of July fun, check out our huge collection of Patriotic Kids Crafts here!

-You only need 3 simple supplies to create this 4th of July Skittles science experiment!
+You only need 3 simple supplies to create this dissolving Skittles experiment!
 I’ve included shop-able ad links to some of the products used in this kids science experiment.
 Read our disclosure policy here.

 - Skittles “America Mix”